-First, you will need to gather necessary information and evidence that will support your claim.
-You must support your claim with evidence, such as medical records, medication and treatment receipts, witness testimony, and photos.
+First, you will need to gather the necessary information and evidence that will support your claim.
+You must support your claim with evidence, such as medical records, medication, and medical treatment receipts, witness testimony, and photos.
 After you've gathered the necessary information and documents, you'll need to draft a demand letter, stating your claim, explaining your injuries, and laying out the damages you'd like to recover.

 Once you send the demand letter, the insurance company will investigate your case and determine whether to accept or deny it.
 If the insurance provider accepts your claim, it will make a settlement offer.
 At this point, both parties will negotiate to come to an agreement.
 If the company denies your claim, it will likely allow you to make an appeal to the claims adjuster.
 If you are suing the other driver, you will need to make an initial filing by drafting a complaint and submitting it to a county or district court.

-Every state has its own statutes of limitations, which are laws placing time limits on when you can file a claim.
+Every state has its own statutes of limitations, which are laws placing time limits on when you can file an injury claim.
 Depending on the state, you may have from 1 to 6 years to file a lawsuit against the other driver for car accident damages.
 The clock starts ticking from the moment of the accident.
-After the time limit expires, you won't be able to sue the other driver and recover damages you suffered.
+After the time limit expires, you won't be able to sue the other driver and recover the damages for what you have suffered.

 Contact a qualified auto accident attorney to make sure your rights are protected.